Alveo/pyalveo/readme.md

 PyHCSvLab
 =========

-A Python library for interfacing with the HCSvLab API
+A Python library for interfacing with the HCSvLab/Alveo API

 Version
 ----

-0.1
+0.2

 Introduction
 -----------